If you’re building a website for the first time, you have likely come across the term Shared Web Hosting.

 - Your website doesn’t get a lot of traffic (less than 10,000 visitors per month).

-- You are starting a blog, portfolio, or small business site.
+- You’re starting a blog, portfolio, or small business website.

 - You are looking for the most affordable hosting option.